EkanshMahajan/react-native-advanced-select/README.md

 Note: Ensure to add and configure [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) to your project before using this package.

-The snippet below shows how the component can be used
+The snippet below shows how the component can be used:

 ```javascript
 import React from 'react';